 The removal of thatch build-up is the main objective of scarification.
-The removal of this layer helps to reduce the build-up of moss in a lawn, therefore helping the lawn to recover to it’s peek condition.
-By avoiding scarification, it allows the thatch and debris level to increase, which leads to further problems.
-Thatch and moss-infested lawns are not very drought tolerant.
+The removal of this layer helps to reduce the build-up of moss in a lawn, therefore helping the lawn to recover to its peak condition.
+Avoiding scarification allows the thatch and debris level to increase, which can lead to further problems such as outbreaks of turf diseases and waterlogging.

 When SHOULD My Lawn Be Scarified?

-The best time to scarify your lawn, partly depends on the time of year.
-This will ensure that the application works as effectively as possible.
-Scarification should not be carried out in the death of winter, or when frost may be due.
-Similarly, it should not be completed in drought conditions.
+The best time to scarify your lawn partly depends on the time of year.
+This will ensure that the process works as effectively as possible.

 When SHOULDN’T My Lawn Be Scarified

-You should not have your lawn scarified in the winter season as turf stops growing at this time of year, meaning it can take months to recover back to good health.
-Lawns can take longer to recover when the tempertaure suddenly plummets.
+You should not have your lawn scarified in the winter season as grass almost completely stops growing at this time of year, meaning it can take months to recover back to good health.
+Lawns can take longer to recover when the temperature suddenly plummets.
 Due to the slow recovery process in winter months, your lawn could also become very muddy.
 Any frost that is likely due will also have a significant impact on your lawn’s recovery.

 When receiving a quotation, Lawn Master can help you to choose the best time to scarify your lawn.
 This would be based on the grass type, current weather conditions and the time of year.

 It is best to combine scarification with other operations, such as over-seeding and top dressing.
 However, scarification is the first process that must be completed before considering these additional options.